 What is training management software?

-Whether you're in search of a new training management software system (TMS) or simply looking to learn more, this guide will help you to understand the functionality and cost of a training management system, how a TMS compares to an LMS & CRM and what to expect during software implementation.
+Whether you're in search of a new training management software system (TMS) or simply looking to learn more, this comprehensive guide will help you to understand the core functionality and various uses of a training management system, how a TMS compares to an LMS & CRM and what to expect during software implementation.

 Costs & ROI.